doyouknowbobby/doyouknowb0xxy/docs/MODES.md

 The face buttons are mapped directly to the first four buttons on the right hand, with the L/R triggers on the top two right most buttons, and L/R bumpers immediately underneath them.

-In this scheme you can only access cardinals and diagonals on the control sticks. `Start`, `MX` and the `Left Stick` have additional buttons mapped when combined with `L`.
+In this scheme you can only access cardinals and diagonals on the control sticks. `R`, `B` and the `Left Stick` have additional buttons mapped when combined with `L`.

 ![XInput + Leverless](../img/modes/xinput_leverless.png)
 ![XInput + Leverless (mod)](../img/modes/xinput_leverless_mod.png)